kpentaris/async-worker/README.md

 # async-worker
-Asynchronous worker with test project
+Asynchronous worker with test suite.

+To run the test suite use the following cli command:

+ * mvn -Dtest=IntegrationTests test